NeuroJSON/jsonlab/README.txt

 JSONLab v3.0 - containing a number of key feature enhancement and bug fixes.
 The major new features include

-# exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing,
+# exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing, implementing [https://github.com/NeuroJSON/jsonmmap JSON-Mmap Spec v1 Draft 1]
 # supporting JSONPath query to MATLAB data and JSON/binary JSON file and streams,
 # ('''breaking''') upgrading the supported BJData spec to [https://neurojson.org/bjdata/draft2 V1 Draft 2] \
   where the default numerical data byte order changed from Big-Endian to '''Little-Endian'''